vinooMj/My-Blockchain-Notes/cosmos.md

 The Cosmos SDK is a powerful tool for developers that allows them to build custom blockchain applications, depending on the features and components they need for their application.

+Cosmos terminology ⚛

+Cosmos = The ecosystem of IBC connected sovereign L1 chains

+IBC = Inter-Blockchain Communication, the generalised protocol for 2 blockchains to securely transmit data

+Cosmos Hub (ATOM) = One of the first IBC connected chains, its primary value prop being one of many security providers in the Cosmos

+Osmosis (OSMO) = The L1 DeFi Hub of the Cosmos

+Keplr = The Metamask for Cosmos

+ICS20 = The token transfer protocol built on top of IBC for trust minimised bridging

+CosmWasm = The Rust-based smart contracting framework for the Cosmos-SDK (I'm hiring Cosmwasm devs)

+Cosmos-SDK = The most popular appchain development stack.
+Used by most (but not all!)
+Cosmos chains

+Tendermint = The proof-of-stake BFT consensus protocol used by most Cosmos-SDK chains

+Mintscan = The etherscan of Cosmos - https://mintscan.io

+ICNS = The ENS of Cosmos - https://www.icns.xyz/